mjaric/chameleon/README.md

 ## Requirements

-* Compiler for environement and dev tools
+* Compiler for environement and dev tools (check openresty website for detailss)
 * Openresty - http://openresty.org/
 * Redis somwhere hosted - http://redis.io/
 * 2 or more instances of webaplication you want to host